-- (3) The material removed from the highway shall be replaced or renewed so that, upon completion of the crossing, the highway and highway works will be in as good condition as they were prior to such work by the United States. - (b) With respect to highway surfacing work which the State desires to perform in connection with the crossing of its highways by facilities of the United States, the State will notify the Project Officer, prior to beginning such work, of its desire to perform the surfacing work.
-The notice shall specify the work that the State proposes to perform and shall include an itemized estimate of the cost thereof.
-The Project Officer shall promptly forward the notice with his recommendation to the Regional Director for approval or disapproval of the proposed work in connection with the crossing and the cost estimate therefor.
-The Regional Director shall indicate in case of disapproval the reasons therefor, and shall notify the representative of the State giving the notice.
-Upon approval of the work and estimate in behalf of the United States, the State shall furnish, lay, and finish the upper surfacing courses and the wearing surface required in connection with the crossing of its highways by facilities of the United States and shall perform all necessary work in connection therewith.
-The State, upon completion of the surfacing work, will submit to the United States a record of the actual costs and expenditures incurred by the State, supported by such information as may be required by the United States, and officers of the United States shall be permitted to check the work records pertaining to any such work and all other books, accounts and records of the State to determine the correctness of the statement.
+(2) Such work shall be conducted so that the highway works will be closed to traffic for as brief a period as possible.
+Upon request of the State, a suitable detour shall be constructed, at the sole cost and expense of the United States, around or over such construction so that traffic may pass freely at all times, expenditures incurred by the State, supported by such information as may be required by the United States, and officers of the United States shall be permitted to check the work records pertaining to any such work and all other books, accounts and records of the State to determine the correctness of the statement.
 Payment by the United States to the State of the portion of the cost for which the United States is liable under the terms of this subarticle, not to exceed the estimated amount approved in behalf of the United States as hereinbefore provided, shall be made after verification and approval of the cost statement by the Regional Director.